SveSop/nvidia-libs/README.md

 in `$HOME/.steam/steam/steamapps/compatdata/XXXXXXX` where XXXXXXX is the steam AppID.

 ## Indiana Jones and the Great Circle
-To have FrameGeneration when using a RTX40xx series card in this game you can use the alternative
+To have FrameGeneration when using a RTX40xx series card in this game you can use the included install
-nvofapi-relay library with Steam Proton by replacing the dxvk-nvapi implementation of `nvofapi64.dll`
-in eg. `$HOME/.steam/compatibilitytools.d/Proton-9.20-GE/files/lib64/wine/nvapi/nvofapi64.dll` with
-the included `nvofapi/x64/nvofapi64.dll` library.

-Must be used with `nvcuda.dll` you install as described above for proton!
+script for proton (see Proton section above).
+This will then install `nvcuda.dll`,
+`nvofapi64_cuda.dll` and a custom version of `nvofapi64.dll` in the the Proton binary tree.

 You then run the game with `DXVK_NVAPI_GPU_ARCH=AD100 __GL_13ebad=0x1 %command%` option in steam.

-OBS.
-This will replace the dxvk-nvapi version of `nvofapi64.dll` so other games that depends
-on that implementation will not work until you change it back by running the `./proton_setup.sh` script.

 ## DAZ Studio